 Business Intelligence should be defined in two ways: as a business philosophy, and as a set of tools supporting its implementation.
 If we focus only on the implementation of the IT system, the benefits will be small, and the disappointment and costs will be huge.
-The aim of Business Intelligence is to transform and standardise data being gathered in the course of company operations, and then to generate advanced analyses that the company can use as a basis for changing its production process, direction of expansion or product offer.
+The aim of Business Intelligence is to transform and standardise data being gathered in the course of company operations, and then to generate advanced analyses that the company can use as a basis for changing its production process, the direction of expansion or product offer.

 One of the necessary parts of this jigsaw puzzle is the data warehouse, which is responsible for the gathering and storage of information and for its standardisation, which means the adaptation of its format to SAP BI solutions for the purpose of its cohesiveness and analysability.
 This is a simplified model, but it reflects the idea of this solution pretty well.

 What are the benefits of using Business Intelligence in the business world?
-The package of benefits is quite large: analyses constitute a reliable basis for the decision-making process, which also simplifies this process and involves fewer people.
+The package of SAP Business Analytics’ benefits is quite large: analyses constitute a reliable basis for the decision-making process, which also simplifies this process and involves fewer people.
 The possibility of forecasting certain indicators is a recipe for quickly changing market trends.
 Some can be “anticipated”, or quickly addressed.

 Boston City: associated with rigid bureaucratic structures, metropolises are becoming increasingly “smart”.
 The goal of Boston City is to improve the efficiency of services provided to inhabitants and companies.
 Apart from the implementation of standard management systems, SAP BI was also implemented to help the city gather data, track 2000 indicators of efficiency and use them as a basis for forecasting, proactive measures and the improvement of the quality of life in the city.
-The strategy adopted includes the introduction of the Citizen Insight mobile application delivering most important information to inhabitants via tablets and smartphones.
+The strategy adopted includes the introduction of the Citizen Insight mobile application delivering the most important information to inhabitants via tablets and smartphones.